 Born in Japan, Kinya came to Canada to marry his French-Canadian sweetheart and establish his pottery practice in the Quebec village of Val-David.

-He is also widely known as the creative force behind 1001 Pots – an annual summer exposition and celebration of pottery and ceramic art that takes place on his bucolic, gardened property.
-The event has been a destination for art-lovers ever since and has built a reputation for the small Quebec town of Val David.
+He is also widely known as the creative force behind 1001 Pots – an annual summer exposition and celebration of pottery and ceramic art.
+The event has been a destination for art-lovers ever since and has made Val-David into a popular holiday location.